 Chartered Accountancy is not just a course but a social responsibility for which individuals are trusted by the public, corporate firms, government authorities and other pillars of the economy.
 With a reputation of being one of the highest degrees of integrity and professionalism in the country, Chartered Accountants (CA) are considered to be the most prestigious experts in the field of business and finance.
 Are you willing to take the opportunity to pursue this valuable course?
-Are you looking for CA subjects that you should master to crack all the levels of a CA examination?
-Here’s a comprehensive guide on Chartered Accountancy and various subjects that are a part of the CA examination curriculum.
+Are you looking for CA subjects that you should master to crack all the levels of this one of the toughest exams in the world?
+Then here’s a comprehensive guide on Chartered Accountancy and various subjects that are a part of the CA examination curriculum.

 What is Chartered Accountancy?

 Chartered Accountancy is a professional course for individuals to qualify to take on a number of specific activities within the spectrum of accountancy.
-These activities can be auditing financial statements, financial advising or filing of corporate tax returns.
+These activities can be auditing financial statements, financial advising or filing of corporate tax returns, the knowldege of which is imparted through scores of CA subjects.

 - Institute of Chartered Accountants of India (ICAI)